KingFelix/11ty-Easy-Starter/README.md

 Start working immediately with 11ty.

 ### Install
-Clone or download this repo and into the root directory run:
+Clone or download this repo and run the following command:

   `npm i`

-This command install all the dependencies you need for start working.
+This command install all the dependencies you need to start working.

 ### Commands
 After the installation you can use the following commands: